yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 - `FitOptions`, which supplies fit distance range, relaxation factor, thread count, and logging mode.

-At entry, it builds one `AtomLocalPotentialEditor` per selected atom and reads the current `LocalGaussianResult` from each atom.
-The previous iteration state is stored as a `LocalFittingState` with two aligned vectors:
+At entry, it builds one `AtomLocalPotentialEditor` per atom in the input list and reads the current `LocalGaussianResult` from each atom.
+The previous iteration state is stored as a `GaussianFittingState` with two aligned vectors:

 ```text
 previous_result_list      = current per-atom LocalGaussianResult